PURUSHOTHAM-REDDY9959/DEEP-LEARNING-PROJECT/README.md

 The dataset is automatically downloaded using `tensorflow.keras.datasets`.
 ## 🛠️ Model Architecture

-We used a sequential Convolutional Neural Network (CNN) with the following layers:
+ used a sequential Convolutional Neural Network (CNN) with the following layers:

 - Conv2D (32 filters, 3x3 kernel, ReLU)
 - MaxPooling2D (2x2)